 Your government contract ends soon, and your customer will issue a new RFP.
 Who's worried?
-Over time the scope has increased, and the contract is now a significant element of the customer's business model.

 Remember 5th grade English Class?
 Learning to write essays meant being handed a topic you didn't like, trying to abide by a difficult deadline, feeling forced to write and revise multiple versions, and finally receiving useless comments from the teacher you are convinced hates you.

 Unless you’ve been under a rock, you’ve heard of The Hunger Games, the dystopian trilogy by Suzanne Collins that has edged out Harry Potter’s seven books as Amazon’s best-selling series of all time.
 The movies set records, and fans worldwide are hysterical in their enthusiasm.

 Companies often undervalue the importance of resumes until they learn that they can count for 40% or more of total proposal evaluation points.
 Then they search for a resume specialist.

 Since we proposal professionals don’t have enough pressure on us during a proposal effort, I thought I’d share these handy tips to spice up your life during those all-night deadline parties!